 Even if you’re not even aware of what phase the Moon is in, your unconscious is!

-… And let’s not even get started with the physical affect of the Moon.
+… And let’s not even get started with the physical effect of the Moon.
 That’s a different article entirely…

 The most well-known New Moon practice is to set New Moon intentions!

-This can be done simply by stating your intentions.
+This can be done simply by stating your intentions, either aloud or by writing them down on a piece of paper.
 Or why not create and perform a New Moon ritual around them, to connect more deeply with the Spirit of the Moon, and/or any lunar deities to help you manifest them?